Aliases for FER Gene

 GeneCards Summary for FER Gene

-FER (Fer (Fps/Fes Related) Tyrosine Kinase) is a Protein Coding gene.
+FER (FER Tyrosine Kinase) is a Protein Coding gene.
 Diseases associated with FER include gamma chain deficiency and leukemia, acute myeloid.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MATK.
+An important paralog of this gene is BTK.

 UniProtKB/Swiss-Prot for FER Gene